 A few years later, Gateley became the first UK law firm to float on the stock market when it went public in June 2015, raising £30 million in the process.
 Speaking at the time, CEO Michael Ward said:

-It is likely that law firms will continue to move toward company formation as they increasingly merge or collaborate with accountancy practices and technology companies.
+Law firms will likely continue to move toward limited company formation as they increasingly merge or collaborate with accountancy practices and technology companies or seek access to external investment and expertise to facilitate growth.

-This could help them to attract new talent, for whom the traditional partnership model feels increasingly outdated.
+This could help them attract new talent, for whom the traditional partnership model feels increasingly outdated.

 Join The Discussion